nemo8130/SARAMA-updated/README.md

-# SARAMA
+# SARAMA (& SARAMAint)

-A standalone suite of programs to plot the distribution of residues embedded at a globular protein interior in the Complementarity Plots
+A standalone suite of programs to plot the distribution of amino acid residues in the Complementarity Plots for those which are embedded at the protein interior (SARAMA) and for those that are buried upon complexation and embedded at the Protein-Protein Interfaces (SARAMAint)

-# &
-# SARAMAint

-The same for residues buried upon complexation embedded at a Protein-Protein Interface

 ## A more detailed Documentation is available here:
 http://www.saha.ac.in/biop/www/db/local/sarama/sarama-readme.html